Alan Henderson

 Alan Lybrooks Henderson (born December 2, 1972) is an American former professional basketball player of the National Basketball Association (NBA).
 He stands 6 ft 9 in tall.
 Born in Morgantown, West Virginia, Henderson attended Brebeuf Jesuit Preparatory School in Indianapolis, Indiana.
 They lost the state championship game his senior year to Glenn Robinson's Gary Roosevelt squad.
 In 1994, he was a part of the US men's basketball team for the Goodwill Games.

+He now runs Birdie Brown, a premium liquor brand, and owns franchises.

 College career

 While at Indiana University, Henderson led the team in rebounding all four years.
 Currently, he is the only Indiana University player to rank in the school's top five in rebounding, blocked shots and steals.
 He is ninth in scoring and appeared in the Final Four in 1992.
 His 23.5 points per game scoring average for the 1995 season is the highest single season scoring average for any Indiana player during Bob Knight's 29-year tenure.
 Henderson was accepted into medical school at Indiana University and Howard University School of Medicine in 1995.
 He is also a member of Kappa Alpha Psi fraternity, and graduated from college with a degree in biology.